-- 1) Research Integrity

-- 2) Ethical Writing

-- 3) Copyright

-- 4) Intellectual Property

-- 5) Other

-- a) EA/EO Workshop

-- b) Other?

-- 3. For first year students who may not yet defined a research direction, documentation on research progress could include coursework, TA performance, attendance at departmental seminars, presentations at the graduate student's brown bag luncheons, etc.
+- 3. For first year students who have not yet defined a research direction, documentation on research progress could include coursework, TA performance, attendance at departmental seminars, presentations at the graduate student's brown bag luncheons, etc.

 - 4. For students with TA funding, a self-assessment written statement on TA performance shall be prepared and given to their Course Instructor for his/her signature.
 The Course Instructor will then read over the statement and may or may not provide comments.
 The Course Instructor will sign off on your statement and turn it in to the Graduate Secretary by the last day of classes.
 For the self-assessment you may wish to include the following:

 - a) Office hours kept

 - b) Grading assignments

 - c) Lectures prepared

 - d) Your comments on the TA experience in general

 - e) Other?

-- 5. Research progress, as outlined in the checklist, will be considered in departmental funding decisions made by the Graduate Committee.

-- 6. Students not fulfilling each requirement in the semester they are listed, must petition the Graduate Committee for continuation in the program.
+- 5. Research progress, as outlined in the checklist, will be considered in departmental funding decisions made by the Department and Graduate Committee. - 6.
+Students not fulfilling each requirement in the semester they are listed, must petition the Graduate Committee for continuation in the program.